Excellent

 Use and maintenance of Silicone Molds - 10 Practical Tips

-Silicone molds are ideal for making works of art from epoxy, jesmonite and plaster.
+Silicone molds are ideal for making works of art from epoxy , jesmonite and plaster.
 If you buy a silicone mold, you want to enjoy it for as long as possible.
 We would therefore like to share some practical tips so that you can enjoy your silicone mold for an extra long time.
-Discover everything about cleaning your epoxy silicone mold here.
+Discover everything about cleaning your silicone mold from epoxy here.

 use and maintenance of silicone molds